gradyoti/ubiquitiflash/README.md

 A little bash script to automate flashing Ubiquiti routers

-USAGE:
+#USAGE:#
 sudo ./flashy.sh [IMAGE URI]

 NOTE that you must run as root, since this script requires setting network options

-INSTRUCTIONS:
+#INSTRUCTIONS:#
 Connect over ethernet to the router.

-Put the router in TFTP mode (instructions can be found here: https://commotionwireless.net/docs/cck/installing-configuring/install-and-recover-tftp/.
+Put the router in TFTP mode.
+Instructions can be found here: https://commotionwireless.net/docs/cck/installing-configuring/install-and-recover-tftp/.

 You do not need to manually set your IP address at any point.